The Importance of Language Translation in Healthcare

 The results were:

-The overall average, for all languages, was at 57.7%.
+The overall average for all languages was at 57.7%.

 The statistics mentioned above suggest that, while “just Google it” could be the answer to many questions, the same isn’t the case in medical translation.

 Even a single error in medical translation can result in serious consequences.
 We at Translate By Humans ensure that we translate your medical documents with complete accuracy.
-Contact us for unparalleled quality of medical translation done by skilled professional medical translators.
+Contact us for an unparalleled quality of medical translation done by skilled professional medical translators.